cdepillabout/evil-nix/README.md

     I've ever seen an MD5 or SHA1 hash in Nix code in the wild in at least the last 5 years or so.

-1.  _Can `evildDownloadUrl` return different data everytime it is called with the same URL?_
+1.  _Can `evildDownloadUrl` return different data every time it is called with the same URL?_

     Imagine you have a URL like `http://example.com/random` that returns a random number everytime it is called: